greggman/HappyFunTimes/docs/api-versions.md

         running the game.

-        The thinking there was if there is already a game running and HappyFunTimes see another try to start it probably means you left a window open somewhere or some how the old game didn't get disconnected from HappyFunTimes so you probably want the new one to take charge.
+        The thinking there was if there is already a game running and HappyFunTimes sees another try to start it probably means you left a window open somewhere or some how the old game didn't get disconnected from HappyFunTimes so you probably want the new one to take charge.